 - Location: Where do you want to work?
 Should you go back to your hometown and live with your family?
 Can you live in a different city if you find inexpensive housing?
 If you are interested in interning in Atlanta during the summer, Mercer offers you the opportunity to live on the Mercer Atlanta campus.
-Contact Cindy Strowbridge, firstname.lastname@example.org, for more details.
+Contact Julie Cannon, firstname.lastname@example.org, for more details.

 - Organization: What kind of culture are you looking for?
 Will you receive much attention and guidance from your supervisor?
 Will there be an opportunity to develop a relationship with a mentor?

 - Research the timing of internships typical for your field of interest.
 Ex. many government internship deadlines are in the fall.

 - Highly competitive industries (investment banking/consulting) strongly encourage internships after sophomore/junior year for undergraduates – so plan ahead.